-Probate is a legal process that takes place after a person passes away.
-There are various types of probate proceedings and the decision of what action is required following the loss of a loved one is made less stressful with the assistance of a trained professional.
+There are various types of probate proceedings and the decision of what action is required following the loss of a loved one is made less stressful with our assistance.
 A common misconception our firm has encountered is the mistaken belief that the preparation of a Last Will and Testament will eliminate the necessity for probate.
-While that is not true, probate is much easier if you have prepared a will prior to the time of death.
+While that is not true, probate is much easier and cost efficient, if you have prepared a will prior to the time of death.
 While probate is not required in every situation, it can be necessary when there are disputes about the contents or meaning of a will, or when there are claims from creditors against the estate, or countless other situations which require the Courts to intervene when disposing of the estate of a lost loved one.
 These are the situations where an experienced Probate attorney can provide invaluable assistance.

 When probate begins, the following events will occur:

-If appraisals are needed, they must be attained;
+- If appraisals are needed, they must be attained<;/li>

 If you are trying to plan your estate or are in need of legal advice about probate, contact Wheeler & Wheeler, P.C.
 It’s always better to go into these situations with the support of a professional who will listen to your needs and assist you in finding a solution.
 A probate attorney can guide you through the process and work to finish the probate process quickly and efficiently.